kabarton62/cybersec-tools-I/metasploit/lab2/lab2.md

 **Capture a screenshot of the exploit against tomcat.**

 ### Challenge 5: Kill all Sessions
 Use the command sessions -K to kill all sessions.
+Meterpreter sessions degrade performance in the lightweight GCP instances.
+Therefore, we will kill sessions that are no longer needed.

 ```
 msf6 exploit(multi/http/tomcat_mgr_upload) > sessions -K